JC-me-coding/Project_MLOps/reports/README.md

 >
 > Answer:

-We used PyTorch Image Models (timm) in our project.
-The main functionality we used is the interchangeability of models using timm.create_model that requires only the model name, and number of classes in our data.
-We also used pretrained weights for all our models we tried.
-Additionally, we experimented with timm.randaugment augmentation strategy, which implements random augmentations from a list of augmentations that have previously worked well for Image tasks.
-Wehn training a model for a task where someone has no previous experience it is worth trying an augmentation stragegy such as tandaugment so that we can easily train a (hopefully) more robust model fast.
-Finally,
+We used PyTorch Image Models (timm) as the main framework for our project.
+The functionality from which we benefited most is the interchangeability of models using timm.create_model() that only requires the model name and number of classes to be precicted in our data.
+We were able to choose between a vast amount of model variations that come with pretrained weights and makes training converge faster on our data.
+Additionally, we experimented with timm.randaugment() augmentation strategy, which implements random augmentations from a list of augmentations that have previously worked well for Image tasks.
+Finally, we experimented training with a built-in optimization strategy (timm.optim.SGDP).

 ## Coding environment